 The key to a successful road trip is preparation.
 Of course, you’ll need the basics: your smartphone, a pillow, a blanket and a first-aid kit.

 But what about those items we often forget that would have made the drive so much more pleasant?
 We called in four travel experts to help us create the ultimate road trip survival kit.
-Herewith, the packing list:
+Here are their top 10 items for your packing list:

 “Most car games don’t require any electronics, and they encourage some good old-fashioned discussion and laughter, strengthening your family’s bond through the memories shared,” Stamberger says.